-Providers of in home care for elderly adults recommend that if your parent is confused about the medication he or she takes or when to take his or her pills, it may help to teach them more about their prescriptions.
+If your parent is confused about the medication he or she takes or when to take his or her pills, it may help to teach them more about their prescriptions.
 For some senior citizens, setting up a weekly dosage plan is sufficient.
-Others may need their provider of in home care for elderly seniors to stop by their home to assist with medication.
-Some families take turns and assign family members or volunteers from church or neighborhood to assist their senior loved ones with their daily medications.
+Others may need a caregiver to provide medication reminders and assistance.
+Some families take turns and assign family members or volunteers from church or neighborhood to assist their senior loved ones.

 Many older adults have tried cutting back on their medications because of the high cost of prescriptions.
 This practice can be harmful to their health.
-Providers of in home care for elderly citizens will raise concerns with a senior’s family support system in the event this happens.
+Home care providers ill raise concerns with a senior’s family support system in the event this happens.
 Under-dosing pills is as dangerous in many cases as overdosing.
 If your mom or dad cannot afford their medication, it is important to contact their doctor and check into different medical and pharmacy programs to verify any free or discount plans.